marxqiu/myblog/content/en/posts/a-framework-for-the-mind.md

 Harpaz, Yehouda.
 "Critique of Vision by Marr."
 Human Brain Project, September 26, 1996. https://human-brain.org/vision.html

 McClamrock, Ron.
 "Marr's Three Levels: A Re-evaluation." *Minds and Machines* 1, no. 2 (1991): 185-196. https://doi.org/10.1007/BF00361036

+# Acknowledgments

+I am especially grateful to Anmin Yang for many thoughtful and enjoyable conversations.
+I would also like to thank everyone who read drafts and provided valuable feedback.